Blackburn Cathedral: Choir

-The cathedral has seven choirs — Cathedral Choir of Boys and Men, Girls, Children's, Lantern Voices, YPC (Young Peoples' Choir), Renaissance Singers (Formally the Bach Choir) and Cathedral Consort (alternate Thursday Evensongs).
+The cathedral choirs — Cathedral Choir of Boys, Girls and Men, Youth Choir - formally Young Peoples' Choir, Blackburn Chamber Choir, formally Renaissance Singers/the Bach Choir and St Paul’s Singers.
 On Sundays the Parish Communion is sung by the YPC and the Eucharist and Evensong by the Cathedral Choir.

 Organ

-A scheme for an organ in the west gallery was submitted by John Gray and partner Frederick Davison, two years before the consecration of the new church.
-The organ was opened on 28 February 1828 with a concert which included works by Handel - extracts from his Messiah and Israel in Egypt and his Occasional Overture played by the new organist Joseph John Harris.
+The organ for the new church was designed by John Gray and Frederick Davison.
+Its debut was on 28 February 1828, with a concert of works by Handel including extracts from the Messiah, Israel in Egypt and his Occasional Overture, played by the new organist Joseph John Harris.
+This organ was replaced in the 1870s by an instrument designed by Aristide Cavaillé-Coll.

-Blackburn Cathedral has a world-class organ, built by JW Walker and rebuilt by Wood of Huddersfield.
-This is not only showcased to great effect through its use as an inspirational liturgical instrument, but also through the many recordings that have been made and in the regular lunchtime concerts and organ meditations that have taken place throughout the year.
+The third, and present organ at Blackburn was built by J. W. Walker & Sons Ltd and completed in 1970.
+Funding was provided by William Thompson, a Burnley-based benefactor of the cathedral.
+The organ was restored at the end of the 20th century by Woods.
+It is considered a world-class instrument, and is used for recordings, concerts, recitals and organ meditations throughout the year.

 Organists

 Since 2019 the organist and director of music has been John Robinson.
-Previous organists have included Richard Henry Coleman, Charles Hylton Stewart, Herman Brearley, Thomas Lucas Duerden, John Bertalot, David Anthony Cooper, Gordon Stewart and Richard Tanner.
+Previous organists have included Henry Smart, Richard Henry Coleman, Charles Hylton Stewart, Herman Brearley, Thomas Lucas Duerden, John Bertalot, David Anthony Cooper, Gordon Stewart, Richard Tanner and Samuel Hudson.
 The organist in residence (since 2022) is John Hosking.